hyperspy/hyperspy/doc/governance.md

 Decisions should be made in accordance with the [mission and values](MISSION_AND_VALUES.md) of the HyperSpy project.

-The HyperSpy uses a “consensus seeking” process for making decisions.
+The HyperSpy project uses a “consensus seeking” process for making decisions.
 The group tries to find a resolution that has no open objections among core developers.
 Core developers are expected to distinguish between fundamental objections to a proposal and minor perceived flaws that they can live with, and not hold up the